MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 7. In the **Account Type** field, select **Customer**.
 8. In the **Account No.** field, select the customer.
 9. To post the application at the same time as you post the journal, fill in the following fields:
-   1. In the **Balancing Account Type** field, select **G/L Account** for cash payments, and **Bank Account** for other payments.
+   1. In the **Bal.
+Account Type** field, select **G/L Account** for cash payments, and **Bank Account** for other payments.
-   2. In the **Balancing Account No.** field, select the cash account for cash payments, or the relevant bank account for other payments.
+   2. In the **Bal.
+Account No.** field, select the cash account for cash payments, or the relevant bank account for other payments.
 10. Post the journal.

-## <a name="to-apply-a-payment-to-a-single-customer-ledger-entry"></a>To apply a payment to a single customer ledger entry
+## To apply a payment to a single customer ledger entry

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Cash Receipt Journal**, and choose the related link.
 2. Choose the **Edit Journal** action.